-Shoestring Fries are the perfect side for sandwiches to bbq to so much more!
-We love these fun Shoestring Potatoes that are super thin and deep fried.
-They’re crispy, customizable, and delicious.
-Once we show you how to make shoestring fries you’ll never make fries the same way again.
-We love to make ours Garlic Parmesan Fries!
-So delicious and fun.
+Shoestring Fries are the perfect side for sandwiches, BBQ, and so much more.
+We love these super-thin, deep-fried, fun potatoes.
+They’re crispy, customizable– and of course, delicious.
+Once we show you how to make Shoestring Fries, you’ll never make fries the same way again.
+We love to make Garlic-Parmesan Fries–they’re so delicious and fun.

 Shoestring Fries (Shoestring Potatoes)